atlantabitdevs/atlbit.dev/simple-md/2022-02-15-diving_into_tbdex.md

 ---
 date: 2022-02-15
-title: Diving into tbDEX
+title: "Diving into tbDEX"
-type: post
+type: Doc
 ---
 # Diving into tbDEX